isomerpages/moe-christchurchsec/pages/Terms of Use.md

 <br><strong>Proprietary Rights</strong>
 <br>2.
 This website is maintained by Christ Church Secondary School (CCSS).</p>
 <p><strong>Privacy Policy</strong>
 <br>4.
-Click here to review this website&nbsp;<a href="https://www.gov.sg/privacy-statement" rel="noopener noreferrer nofollow" target="_blank">Privacy Statement</a>.</p>
+Click here to review this website&nbsp;<a href="https://christchurchsec.moe.edu.sg/privacy-statement/" rel="noopener noreferrer nofollow" target="_blank">Privacy Statement</a>.</p>
 <p><strong>Restrictions on use of Materials</strong>
 <br>5.
-Except as otherwise provided, the Contents of this website shall not
+Except as otherwise provided, the contents of this website shall not
-be reproduced, republished, uploaded, posted, transmitted or otherwise distributed in any way, without the prior written permission of Christ Church Secondary School(CCSS).
+be reproduced, republished, uploaded, posted, transmitted, or otherwise distributed in any way, without the prior written permission of Christ Church Secondary School(CCSS).
 <br>6.
-Modification of any of the Contents or use of the Contents for any
+Modification of any of the contents or use of the contents for any
 other purpose will be a violation of Christ Church Secondary School's copyright and other intellectual property rights.
 The graphics and images on this website are protected by copyright and may not be reproduced or appropriated